FizaYasmeen/MyShoppy_FizaYasmeen/README.md

-# MyShoppy - Household Shopping Mobile Application
+# MyShoppy - E-Commerce Mobile Application

 MyShoppy is a React Native mobile shopping application that provides a simple and user-friendly shopping experience.
 Users can browse products by category, search and sort products, view detailed product information, manage their shopping cart, and place orders through a basic checkout process.